An efficient frequency-independent numerical method for computing the far-field pattern induced by polygonal obstacles: Computing the embedding coefficients

-We have added redundancy to our problem, thus increasing the dimension of the solution space, under the assumption that this increases the chance of finding a coefficients vector which addresses \ptwo.
-We now consider two different strategies to select the coefficients vector.}
+We have added redundancy to our problem, under the assumption that this increases the chance of finding a coefficient vector which addresses \ptwo.
+We now consider two different strategies to select the coefficient vector.}

-\subsection{Strategy one}
+\subsection{Strategy One}

 {For the first strategy, w}e assume that $\tilde{M}$ is chosen sufficiently large that there are multiple solutions $\tilde\bfb$ to \eqref{eq:oversampling}, each satisfying

 When multiple solutions exist to \eqref{eq:oversampling}, the system is under-determined, and Algorithm~\ref{alg:SVD} (see, e.g., \cite{GoLo:13}) with $\delta=0$ provides a pseudo-inverse which will find the solution with minimal norm - this is consistent with our aim to address \ptwo.